 Injector technique has a huge impact what injections feel like—a good reason to choose an experienced board certified plastic surgeon for your treatments.

 I hope this injectables Q and A has been helpful, but if you’re considering injectable treatments, there’s no substitute for an in-person conversation with an experienced, board certified plastic surgeon.
-I invite you to contact my office to set up a free personal consultation.
+I invite you to contact my office to set up a personal consultation.
 I PERFORM ALL COSMETIC INJECTIONS PERSONALLY, and will be glad to help you understand how BOTOX, fillers, or any other facial rejuvenation treatment can help you improve your appearance naturally.